mmmorris1975/aws-runas/docs/configuration.md

 title: Configuration Guide
 ---
 # Configuration Guide
-This page provides a more in-depth look at the credentials and configuration files used by aws-runas, and some of the custom parameters you can use to configure the tool.
+This page provides a more in-depth look at the credentials and config file used by aws-runas, and some of the custom parameters you can use to configure the tool.